Disorders Involving Immune Complexes (Type III Reactions) in Horses

 This condition occurs when horses are exposed to large amounts of inhaled antigens, such as those found in dusty feeds or moldy hay.
 The lung tissues become inflamed, and signs of respiratory distress, such as difficulty breathing or rapid breathing, may be noticed about 4 to 6 hours after exposure to the antigen.
 The most effective treatment involves detecting and removing the source of the antigen.
 Your veterinarian may also recommend certain drugs, such as corticosteroids, to help control the allergic reaction.

 Vasculitis (inflammation of blood vessels) caused by immune complexes occurs in horses.
-At first, abnormalities are seen as purplish red dots appearing on the skin.
-Depending on which blood vessels are involved, signs may appear on the legs, mouth, or lips.
-Drugs are a frequent cause of vasculitis.
+The disorder causes the skin to develop reddened areas that quickly erode into scabbed sores.
+Depending on which blood vessels are involved, the sores may appear on the legs, mouth, or lips.
+The limbs may also swell due to fluid accumulation under the skin.
+The administration of certain drugs may cause vasculitis.
 The disorder is diagnosed by performing tests on samples removed from the affected areas.
 Vasculitis is treated by stopping the offending drug (if implicated as the cause) or by giving drugs that suppress the immune system.

-Anterior uveitis in horses is also known as moon blindness or periodic ophthalmia see Eye Disorders of Horses: Equine Recurrent Uveitis (Periodic Ophthalmia, Moon Blindness).
+Anterior uveitis is inflammation of the uvea, which is located in the front portion of the eye.
+In horses, recurrent uveitis is also known as moon blindness or periodic ophthalmia.
 One cause of anterior uveitis is the action of antibody–antigen complexes on the iris, which causes inflammation of the eye.
 Once started, the inflammation may cause blindness if not halted.
 Fortunately, its progression can, in many cases, be slowed or stopped by fast, aggressive, and consistent care.
-Treatment of immune-mediated anterior uveitis may include whole-body corticosteroids and other drugs that suppress the immune system.
+Treatment of immune-mediated anterior uveitis may include topical and whole-body corticosteroids and other drugs that suppress the immune system.